exasol/row-level-security/doc/user_guide/tutorial.md

 ### Staging Area and Production

-Separating the import from production is a best practice for data ingestion, so we are going to have a stating area dedicated to importing the data from the servers of the City of Chicago.
+Separating the import from production is the best practice for data ingestion, so we are going to have a stating area dedicated to importing the data from the servers of the City of Chicago.
 And a production area, where the actual work is done.

 ### The `EXA_ROW_TENANT` Column